prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/README.md

 * **Dataset Acquisition and Processing:** I utilized two primary datasets.
 The first, containing bike station information, consisted of two files: "Stations" (station ID, latitude, and longitude) and trip data (trip ID, start/end times, bike type, and start/end station IDs).
 By joining these files, I mapped each trip's geographical path, revealing station usage and spatial patterns.
 I focused on data from September 17, 2024, demonstrating a methodology applicable to various time frames and zones.
 * **Census Tract Integration:** I incorporated the 2020 Census Tract Boundary File for New York City from the US Census Bureau.
 This dataset provided geometry columns defining borough boundaries, tract IDs, and other attributes.
 * **Rationale for Census Tracts:** I strategically chose census tracts over other geographic boundaries (neighborhoods, block groups) for their standardized, statistically reliable approach to spatial analysis.
 Aggregating trips into census tracts allowed me to identify broader demand trends that station-level data alone could not reveal.
 This enabled a more accurate understanding of demand fluctuations across larger areas, aiding in strategic bike repositioning.
-* **Spatial and Temporal Analysis:** I performed spatial and temporal analysis using SQL queries within PostGIS, and visualized the results using QGIS and Python.
+* **Spatial and Temporal Analysis:** I performed spatial and temporal analysis using SQL queries within PostGIS and visualized the results using QGIS and Python.
 This allowed me to discover and display the patterns of bike usage during rush hour.
 * **Visualization:** I created visualizations using Python to show the results of the SQL queries.

 ---

-## 📊 Project Objectives
+## Project Objectives

 1. Import and manage NYC bike trip data using a PostgreSQL/PostGIS database.
 2. Perform spatial and temporal analysis using SQL queries within the QGIS DB Manager.